-"We chat with Michael all the time," says Edwards.
+"We chat with Mike all the time," says Edwards.
 "He's hands-on about the funding of various things, and what's important and what's not important.
 He's very involved in some of our push to incorporate a lot more machine-learning into our strategy, in security and all sorts of things."

 Bloomberg's tech culture

 Edwards is a Columbia University graduate who still calls New York home, but has just jetted across the Atlantic to Bloomberg's new European base in London, which recently won the Stirling Prize for the UK's best building.

 The building's blend of innovation and an open culture reflects the requirements that Edwards has of his engineers.

 "Bloomberg is not a place for everybody," he admits.
 "We have to be careful in who we hire.
 It's very important to have people come to visit us and do the interviews here.
 We show them how we work.
 You just walked past a bunch of people working in an open environment.
 I always express that it's a place where you're expected to help.